Board Certified Podiatrists | Expert Foot & Ankle Care

 When conservative treatment fails after 3-6 months, posterior ankle arthroscopy offers a minimally invasive solution.
 Through two small incisions (portals) behind the ankle, the os trigonum is identified, freed from surrounding tissue, and removed entirely.
 Any FHL tenosynovitis is addressed simultaneously by releasing the retinaculum overlying the tendon.

-The arthroscopic approach has revolutionized outcomes compared to open surgery.
+The arthroscopic approach has improved outcomes compared to open surgery.
 Smaller incisions mean less surgical trauma, faster healing, reduced scarring, and quicker return to activity.
 The endoscopic view also provides superior visualization of the posterior structures compared to the open approach, allowing more complete debridement.

 Return to activity after arthroscopic excision follows a predictable timeline: weight-bearing in a boot for 2 weeks, transition to regular shoes at 2-3 weeks, light activity at 4-6 weeks, and full sport at 8-12 weeks.
 Dancers typically require 3-4 months before returning to full pointe work.
 Success rates exceed 85-90% for complete pain resolution.